 Warning with the symbol, acoustic signals, visual signals or vibration

-The driver support functions in your car can alert you in different ways.
-For example, with vibration in the steering wheel, brake pulse, with visual or acoustic signals or via symbols in the driver display.
+The safety functions in your car can alert you in different ways.
+For example, with vibration in the steering wheel, brake pulse warnings, with visual or acoustic signals or via symbols in the driver display.

 Lane assistance can help you to reduce the risk of the car unintentionally leaving its own lane.
 Since you have the option to choose the setting for how the function should assist you, your experience of the safety function may vary.

 - Steering assistance: If the function detects that the car is approaching a lane line, you will feel a gentle steering action applied to the steering wheel.
 You must have both hands on the steering wheel for the function to work.

 - Warning: If the function detects that the car is approaching a lane line, you will be alerted by vibration in the steering wheel.